 This course offers an in-depth examination of the news media and their effect on American society.
 The course is divided into three sections: The First Amendment and the philosophical roots of freedom of expression; contemporary issues involving press ethics, law, media technology, and economics; and the history of the press in America.
 Both print and broadcast media are studied.
-Offered in fall.
+Offered in fall

-COM 342 Readings in Journalism
+Readings in Journalism

 This course is designed to enhance the student's ability to understand and critically evaluate the techniques used by various writers/reporters in gathering data and symbolically re-creating the world around them.
 Works from several periods are studied both as literature and as journalism.
 Offered in spring.
-Prerequisite: Sophomore standing

-COM 344 Feature Writing
+Feature Writing